Large Urban Centre

 Last visited: June 3, 2016

 We did all the standard must-sees like the Uffizi and the Accademia.
-But I never was able to feel comfortable in Florence.
+Florence is one of the world’s greatest destinations, but I didn’t feel comfortable throughout my stay.
 Not in a place where everything was overpriced, the food was mostly disappointing and the crowd smothering.
 By and large the whole town is a huge tourist circus.
 When I did venture off the main routes I saw derelict buildings and rubbish.

 Last visited: June 29, 2014